dariopasquali/dariopasquali.github.io/projects/devops.md

 The main mantra is:

+---

 ### *<center> You build it.
 You run it. </center>*

+---

-Ervey member is responibile of what he develops during its entire life (from design to mainteance).
+Every member is responibile of what he develops during its entire life (from design to mainteance).

+---

 ### Movie Recommender